una o’farrell (LOCUM pharmacist, northern Ireland)

 Chand Kausar (Locum Pharmacist, Greater Glasgow, Clyde and Lanarkshire)

-I am a Locum pharmacist in community pharmacy for the last 10 years and have been a part of the PDA since the beginning of my career.
-I have also been a part of the regional committee for the last 15 months.
-The reason I want to be a part of the PDA Union is because they represent pharmacy and pharmacists from our perspective and I believe this is imperative for our collective growth as a profession.
+I am a Locum pharmacist in community pharmacy and have been for the last 13 years.
+I have also been a member of the PDA since the beginning of my career and have been involved with the regional committee for over 3 years.
+It was important for me to be a part of the PDA Union because they represent pharmacy and pharmacists from our perspective, and I believe this is imperative for our collective growth as a profession.
+Since being on the committee, I have learned a lot about the trade union movement and attended many conferences.
+I continue to learn how to be a voice of change for pharmacists.

 Emma Richmond (Community Locum, Edinburgh)